PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 Why does PCL need executors?
 =================================

 PCL has a a diverse collections of modules with various algorithms.
-Many of these algorithms implementations are targeting various facilities such as SIMD, OpenMP, GPU (CUDA) etc. Since each facility has a unique set of interfaces which are often coupled with low level implementation details, so some of them are required to have separate implementations i.e. separate classes:.
+Many of these implementations target a diverse set of facilities such as SIMD, OpenMP, GPU (CUDA) etc. Since each facility has a unique set of interfaces which are often coupled with low level implementation details, so some of them are required to have separate implementations i.e. separate classes:.
-Some of the problems with the current scenario are:
+The current implementation suffers from a few drawbacks such as:

 1. **Divergent Implementation**
 The distinct implementations of algorithms leads to disparity in the codebase over time.
 The more popular implementation gets bug fixes, new features and undergoes refactoring while the other implementations remain untouched.
-Example: The parallelized version of an algorithm might be more popular so it will get bug fixes overtime while those bugs continue to persist in the serial implementations of that algorithm.
+Example: The parallelized version of an algorithm might be more popular so it will get bug fixes overtime while those bugs continue to persist in the sequential implementation of that algorithm.

 2. **Non Uniform API**
-The API for one of the implementations targeting a specific facility often undergoes changes to accommodate interface peculiarities or facility specific optimizations.
+The API for one of the implementations might undergoes changes to accommodate interface peculiarities or facility specific optimizations.
 Example: Parallel implementations expose API's to allow configuring the degree of parallelism which is completely absent from sequential implementations.

 3. **Inextensible Design**
-The current design doesn't support using new facilities like thread pools, multi-gpu support or nesting facilities.
-To add support for these facilities completely new implementations will have to be written for every algorithm.
+The current design doesn't support using new facilities like thread pools, multi-gpu support or nesting them with one other.
+To add support for these facilities, completely new implementations will have to be written for every algorithm.
 Example: It isn't possible to run vectorized code (SIMD) while running a parallel implementation which uses OpenMP.